The PROVE IT Act is a Win for U.S. Industry and the Environment

 Exploring U.S. climate and trade policy

-The PROVE IT Act can also arm policymakers to evaluate climate and trade policies that benefit domestic producers, reduce global emissions, and shape favorable geopolitical dynamics, like a climate import fee.
+The PROVE IT Act can also arm policymakers to evaluate climate and trade policies that benefit domestic producers, reduce global emissions, and shape favorable geopolitical dynamics, like a carbon import fee.
 The Council has shown through numerous modeling projects that a trade regime which rewards superior environmental performance would overwhelmingly benefit U.S.-based businesses and workers.
 As more trading partners adopt climate and trade policies, the U.S. can increase its exports of vital products with a significantly lower carbon footprint, validated by the PROVE IT Act, from primary commodities like steel to more complex items like solar panels.
 This data can support and inform policymakers as they engage in more robust discussions around climate and trade tools.

 Enactment and implementation of the PROVE IT Act is an essential step for the U.S. to identify and articulate the carbon efficiency of dozens of industries across the world’s major economies.
 This legislation solidifies the U.S.’s position as a world leader in low-carbon manufacturing and allows domestic industries to capitalize on these emerging opportunities.
 The data opens the door for a wide range of policy approaches designed to lower global emissions and reward innovative American manufacturers and workers.
 The Council applauds the PROVE IT Act as a win for both U.S. industries and the environment.